 A. There is a certain amount of risk in everything.
 Helicopters are safe machines but they are not toys and should be treated with respect.
 Your safety is the most important job of our instructors.
 You will not be treated as ‘just another student’.
 Our emphasis is on training you on a one to one basis at your pace.

 Q. I am still trying to find a school, have you any advice?

 A. Visit the school, look at the facilities, talk to the owner/director.
 Find out their costs and don’t forget about hidden extras, accommodation, travel costs, some schools will surcharge for certain items, ask about ground school programs if this interest you.
 Look at their fleet, and check availability of their machines, if they have one aircraft what happens when its in maintenance.
 Ask to see insurance documents.
 Next speak to an instructor or two, what is their availability and will you use the same instructor, training with 5 different instructors is not good.
 Ask the instructor if he enjoys working there, what is the average time for someone to gain their licence, is the maintenance good.
 Finally and most importantly speak to some of their current or recent students.
 Ask the same questions of them, if there is a big discrepancy wonder why.
 If students are regularly taking 90 hours for a PPL (Occasionally someone will need to take this long) then the school is overtraining them.
 Ask the students what is good and bad about the school.

 Q. I am interested in an IR and wish to do it on a Jet Ranger as this is cheaper, is this wise?

-A. Whilst it is possible to do a single engine IR, you are not allowed to fly in IMC with a single engine under JAR rules.
+A. Whilst it is possible to do a single engine IR, you are not allowed to fly in IMC with a single engine under EASA rules.
 A potential employer is interested in the multi engine rating.